benefoon/Fraud-Detection-Platform/README.md

 - **Balancing the Dataset**: Using **SMOTE** (Synthetic Minority Over-sampling Technique) to handle imbalanced data.
 - **Model Training**: A **Random Forest Classifier** is trained on the preprocessed and balanced data.
 - **Model Evaluation**: The model is evaluated using metrics such as **Precision**, **Recall**, and **ROC AUC** to assess its performance in distinguishing fraudulent transactions.
+- **Hyperparameter Tuning**: Grid Search is used to optimize model parameters for better accuracy.

 ### 2. **SQL: Data Aggregation and Indexing**